 LSAT and MPRE accommodations processes are the same nationwide, but bar exam processes vary by jurisdiction.

-• Explain in a personal statement how your condition has changed, or why you could self-accommodate in another setting but will not be able to do so on this exam.
+• Explain in a personal statement how your condition has changed or why you could self-accommodate in another setting but will not be able to do so on the exam.

 • Provide medical documentation or a doctor’s note explaining the change in circumstances, if possible.